 uid=1002(username) gid=100(users) groups=100(users),10(wheel),993(docker)

-How to create a user with a changed login shell?
+How to create a new user Linux with a changed login shell?

 For your information, a new user’s login shell is always set according to the one depicted in /etc/default/useradd file.

-You will notice that in some cases the default shell is /bin/sh whereas in some others it is specified in /bin/bash.
+You will notice that in some cases, the default shell is /bin/sh, whereas, in others, it is specified in /bin/bash.

 If you want to mention the login shell of a new user, kindly use -s (- -shell) option.